 Repurposing content creation can be a useful technique, but it must be executed thoughtfully to sidestep duplicate content.
 For instance, you can convert a blog post into a video or infographic, but you must ensure that the novel content is sufficiently distinct from the original and provides unique value to your audience.

 Verify for Duplicate Content

-There are a plethora of tools available online that can assist you in verifying for duplicate content.
-These tools can compare your content to other websites and identify any resemblances or matches.
+There are a plethora of tools available online like Google search console, that can assist you in verify or identify duplicate content.
+These duplicate content checker can compare your content to other sites and multiple URLs and identify any resemblances or matches.
 If you detect any duplicate content, you can then take remedial measures to address it, such as removing the content or adding canonical tags.